mspnp/aks-baseline-regulated/docs/deploy/09-pre-cluster-stamp.md

    az acr import --source docker.io/library/busybox:1.36.1 -t live/library/busybox:SkippedQuarantine -n $ACR_NAME
    ```

-## Container registry note
+## Container Registry note

-In this reference implementation, Azure Policy _and_ Azure Firewall are blocking all container registries other than Microsoft Container Registry (MCR) and your private ACR instance deployed with this reference implementation.
+In this reference implementation, Azure Policy *and* Azure Firewall are blocking all container registries other than Microsoft Container Registry (MCR) and your private Azure Container Registry instance deployed with this reference implementation.
 This will protect your cluster from unapproved registries being used, which might prevent issues while trying to pull images from a registry which doesn't provide an appropriate SLO and also help meet compliance needs for your container image supply chain.

 This deployment creates an SLA-backed Azure Container Registry for your cluster's needs.
 Your organization may have a central container registry for you to use, or your registry may be tied specifically to your application's infrastructure (as demonstrated in this implementation). **Only use container registries that satisfy the availability and compliance needs of your workload.**

 ## Import the wildcard certificate for the AKS ingress controller to Azure Key Vault

 Once web traffic hits Azure Application Gateway (deployed in a future step), public-facing TLS is terminated.
 This supports WAF inspection rules and other request manipulation features of Azure Application Gateway.
-The next hop for this traffic is to the internal layer 4 load balancer and then to the in-cluster ingress controller.
+The next hop for this traffic is to the internal Layer 4 Load Balancer and then to the in-cluster ingress controller.
 Starting at Application Gateway, all subsequent network hops are done via your private virtual network and is no longer traversing any public networks.
 That said, we still desire to provide TLS as an added layer of protection when traversing between Azure Application Gateway and our ingress controller.
-That'll bring TLS encryption _into_ your cluster from Application Gateway.
+That'll bring TLS encryption *into* your cluster from Application Gateway.

 ### Steps